django-cms/django-cms/docs/contributing/testing.rst

 * Short running.
 No hard numbers here, but if your one test doubles the time it takes for everybody to run them, it's probably an indication that you're doing it wrong.
 * Easy to understand.
-If your test code is not obvious, please add comments on what it's doing.
+If your test code isn't obvious, please add comments on what it's doing.